ShadowDraco/frolics-chaos/README.md

 - ### Changelog

 - ### Fixed item use handler overriding normal minecraft item uses.
+- ### Fixed afk enchantment not activating in 1.8.1

   - **sapphire**'s give you experience *levels* when consumed
     - plays a sound with volume and pitch relative to how many Sapphires in your hand!